Spouse/Domestic Partner/Dependent – Plan Options

 Benefits are payable under this program only for those covered medical expenses incurred while the Program is in effect.
 No benefits are payable for expenses incurred after the date the benefits terminate.
 This program terminates for all covered dependents once the student is no longer covered or if the Student Health Services access fee for covered dependents has not been received.
 There will be a thirty-one (31) day grace period for late payment of the access fee, after which time, coverage for the student’s dependents will be terminated.
 If dependent coverage is terminated due to lack of sufficient payment, coverage for any dependents of that student will not be allowed at any time in the future.

 If a student elects to enroll his or her covered dependents at matriculation, coverage for dependents will become effective on the same date the covered student’s benefits become effective, provided enrollment for the dependents occurs on or before the deadline.
 No enrollment for dependents is allowed after the deadline unless a qualifying event occurs.
 The qualifying event can occur any time during the year; however, the student must notify Washington University in writing within thirty-one (31) days of the qualifying event and pay the required additional Student Health Service access fee in order for the dependents to be eligible for coverage.
 Students will be required to submit a qualifying event Form and supporting documents to provide proof of first-time eligibility to Washington University within thirty-one (31) days of the qualifying event when dependents, other than newborns, join based on a qualifying event, their coverage becomes effective as of the first of the month following the qualifying Event as long as appropriate payment of the Student Health Services access fee has been provided.
-Newborns entering the program as a qualifying event will have coverage effective retroactive to the date of birth.
+Eligible Newborn infant means any child birthed by a student, Spouse, or Domestic Partner while that person is covered under this program, entering the program as a qualifying event will have coverage effective retroactive to the date of birth.
 Dependent coverage terminates when the student’s coverage terminates or when the dependent no longer meets the definition of a dependent as described above, if earlier.

 Qualifying events for enrollment